-Anytime an individual borrows money there are an inherently some benefits and drawbacks.
-This is especially true of the commercial real estate industry where a property’s income potential and a borrower’s credit worthiness may not tell the whole story of whether or not a multi-million-dollar loan makes sense.
+Anytime an individual borrows money, there are some inherent benefits and drawbacks.
+This is especially true of the commercial real estate industry where a property’s income potential and a borrower’s creditworthiness may not tell the whole story of whether or not a multi-million-dollar loan makes sense.

 As a commercial real estate agent, however, it is your job to make sure your clients are well informed about all their financing options.
 These include both traditional lending institutions like banks, as well as alternative solutions like private financiers.

-Once your client is knowledgeable about his options, he can determine which terms would benefit him the most based on his current situation.
+Once your client is knowledgeable about their options, they can determine which terms would benefit the most based on their current situation.

 Of course, we're all familiar with the major banks who make loans both residential and commercial: